nbrockington/vnn/README.md

 ![Show Structure](220726_multilayer_backprop.png)

-Based on the backpropagation and optimisation code for a feedfoward network (multilayer perceptron) from the 2021 Octave/MATLAB iteration of Andrew Ng's Coursera ML course https://www.coursera.org/learn/machine-learning
+Based on the backpropagation and optimisation code for a feedfoward network (multilayer perceptron, batch gradient descent) from the 2021 Octave/MATLAB iteration of Andrew Ng's Coursera ML course https://www.coursera.org/learn/machine-learning

 The...